Dart-Code/Website/_docs/logging.md

 All logging commands, and what they do or do not capture, are listed below.

 ### Capture Logs
-A pickable list of events, with the capability to capture all events.
+A pickable list of events, with the capability to capture everything.

 ### Capture Analysis Server Logs
 Only captures _Analyzer_ and _CommandProcess_ events.